 The Elmedia Player combines a clean, stylish interface with a unique selection of features.
 For example, you can fully adjust the audio playback to your liking.
 There is also an advanced functionality allowing you to create, manage, search, and edit your playlists.
 And another absolute must-have - you can use AirPlay, DLNA and Chromecast to easily stream media to a range of devices, such as speakers, smart TVs, etc.

 Elmedia’s file support is always on point, with compatible formats such as M4A, WMA, MP3, OGG, FLAC, and many more.
-And if you wish to stream the occasional YouTube music video - you can do that with Elmedia, without any ads too!
 The app doubles as a full-blown video player.

 IINA is the next music player we’d like to take a look at.
 In terms of design, this app offers an amazing experience with an Apple aesthetic, ranking it among the best UIs on this list.
 It integrates great with macOS via the touch bar and trackpad controls.
 There’s even a classy dark mode.